 6 Months brought a big shift in how I felt.
 I didn’t think it would be possible to feel as good as I feel today.
 To be honest, I have days where I feel better than I did before I got Lyme, thanks to Stem Cells.

 Living and healing from chronic illness can make it impossible to keep up with life sometimes.
-Day to day tasks such as getting groceries and household supplies can take all your energy for the day making it impossible to keep up with things.
 Fortunately, in our tech-centric days, there are a few things you can use to your advantage to make life easier.

 Week 12 was bittersweet.
 I traveled to Portland to visit my family for Thanksgiving and that was great.
 I also got to see my 92 year old grandmother during the holiday.
 It was nice to be able to do some traveling and reconnect with my family now that I am feeling better.
 I am still allergic to Turkey so we made grass fed prime rib and it was amazing